 Thank God for Dirty Dishes

 I saw this lovely little poem recently by author Mary Stuber.
 Initially I smiled and laughed to myself, then I really thought about it and how true it is.
-We are blessed that we can have food on our plates and a safe home in which to prepare and eat meals.

 It made me think about how often we complain about little things and how, with a simple reframe we can turn an annoyance into a blessing.
-Some examples:

 Do you complain that the kids have left toys all over the living room floor?